dwhiffing/fury/content/nato/uk/navy/sub/body.md

 mid ‘80s, the Mod 2 corrected many of the faults but it was still erratic – and worse, the submarine crews did not trust it.
-Cruise missiles were adopted in RN submarines for attacking surface targets because the Tigerfish was so unreliable\!
+Cruise missiles were adopted in RN submarines for attacking surface targets because the Tigerfish was so unreliable!
 An urgent call for replacement resulted in the Spearfish torpedo, a much improved design entering service in 1992.
 Better guidance, faster computing and a 70 mile per hour attack speed make the Spearfish a much better choice.
 By the start